Sørreisa Municipality: Coat of arms

 The coat of arms was granted on 7 September 1984.
 The official blazon is "Gules, three six-pointed mullets Or" (I rødt 3 seksoddete gull stjerner, to over en).
 This means the arms have a red field (background) and the charge is three six-pointed stars.
 Each star has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The arms were designed by Ottar Jarl Myrvang.
 The design was inspired by the oldest seal preserved from Sørreisa.
 The seal belonged to the local politician Jacob Hansen Kinapel who was a policeman in Sørreisa from 1715 to 1748.
 His heptagonal 18th century seal shows his initials IHSK around three stars, an eight-pointed star in the centre over two six-pointed stars.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Sørreisa.
+The Church of Norway has one parish (sokn) within Sørreisa Municipality.
 It is part of the Indre Troms prosti (deanery) in the Diocese of Nord-Hålogaland.

 Geography

 Sørreisa is located on the western coast of Norway, along the Reisafjorden, just east of the large island of Senja.
 The 363 km2 municipality is mostly populated along the shoreline.
-The municipality of Dyrøy lies to the west, Salangen and Bardu to the south, Målselv to the east, and Lenvik to the north.
+Dyrøy Municipality lies to the west, Salangen Municipality and Bardu Municipality are to the south, Målselv Municipality is to the east, and Senja Municipality is to the north.
+The highest point in the municipality is the 1379.51 m tall mountain Hjerttinden, a tripoint on the border of Sørreisa Municipality, Salangen Municipality, and Bardu Municipality.